faceteep/ufo-inference-api/README.md

 ```
 The API will respond with the predicted class label and the associated confidence score.

-## Model

-The API uses a pre-trained damage classification model located in the model_training/models/ directory.
-Ensure that the model file is accessible.
-You can train the model by completing the steps in model_training.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries related to the Inference API, please contact Your Name.
+For any questions or inquiries related to the Inference API, please contact faceteep.infosec@protonmail.com.